sajidchattha/java/README.md

-This is a simple for pattern matches using java.
+This is a simple example for pattern matches using java.